Ruth Bader Ginsburg On Love And Other Things

 But Supreme Court Justice Ruth Bader Ginsburg counts herself among the lucky ones.

-She had an epic marriage to her late-husband Marty Ginsburg that's been detailed in many places (here, here and here), including the "RBG" documentary.
+She had an epic marriage to her late husband, Marty Ginsburg, that has been detailed in many places (here, here and here), including the RBG documentary.

 But this past year tested Ginsburg in a new way without the love of her life.
-She was diagnosed with cancer for the third time in 20 years late last year, and it was the first time she's had to wage the fight without Marty.
+She was diagnosed with cancer for the third time in 20 years late last year, and it was the first time she has had to wage the fight without Marty.

 "My first two cancer bouts — both colorectal cancer at Washington Hospital Center and pancreatic cancer at Sloan Kettering — Marty stayed with me," Ginsburg told NPR's Nina Totenberg in an interview on July 23.
 "He stayed with me in the hospital sleeping on an uncomfortable couch despite his bad back.
 And I knew that someone was there who really cared about me and would make sure that things didn't go wrong."

-Note: A previous version of this story incorrectly said Ruth Bader Ginsburg has multiple daughters.
-She has one daughter and one son.